PillowFishSticks/Milestone-Project/README.md

 - CSS Validation: No errors found.

 ## Compatability
-To ensure a broad range of users can successfully use this site, I tested it across the 4 major browsers in both desktop and mobile configuration.
+To ensure a broad range of users can successfully use this site, I tested it across the 3 major browsers in both desktop and mobile configuration.

-- Chrome v.70
+- Chrome v.89
-- Edge v.18
-- Firefox v.63
+- Firefox v.87
-- Safari v.12
+- Safari v.14

 The responsive design mode was used in all browsers to examine the site at various screen sizes on the following devices: